-The bulk of the review of the literature, a critical developmental component in the entire Dissertation process, is presented in this section.
+The bulk of the review of the literature, a critical developmental component in the entire dissertation process, is presented in this section.
 The review for the literature must be a selective and analytical summary of essential research, presented in a logical manner to support the researcher's claim as to the merit of the inquiry.
-After reading the Review section, the Committee should be able to be confident that: (a) the essential literature supports the existence of the problem; (b) they understand the patterns of inquiry presented in the literature related to the topic; and (c) proposed methodological directions reflect the patterns in the literature and fill a need or gap in our understanding of the problem area.
+After reading the Literature Review chapter, the committee should be able to be confident that: (a) the essential literature supports the existence of the problem; (b) they understand the patterns of inquiry presented in the literature related to the topic; and (c) proposed methodological directions reflect the patterns in the literature and fill a need or gap in our understanding of the problem area.

-CHAPTER THREE: METHOD
+[Double Space] CHAPTER THREE: METHOD